vzhukovskyi/kaa/README.md

 # Getting started

-Kaa Sandbox is the quickest and easiest way to get started with Kaa.
+The Kaa Sandbox is the quickest and easiest way to get started with Kaa.
 It's a private Kaa environment which includes demo client applications.
-Kaa Sandbox includes all necessary Kaa components in a convenient virtual environment that can be set up in just 5 minutes!
-Checkout [Getting started](http://docs.kaaproject.org/display/KAA/Getting+started) page for more information.
+The Kaa Sandbox includes all necessary Kaa components in a convenient virtual environment that can be set up in just 5 minutes!
+Check out [Getting started](http://docs.kaaproject.org/display/KAA/Getting+started) page for more information.

 ### Installation and configuration

-After you get acquainted with Kaa Sandbox and its demo applications, you can take one step further and install Kaa into your environment.
+After you get acquainted with the Kaa Sandbox and its demo applications, you can take one step further and install Kaa into your environment.
 Kaa installation is available in the single node mode or in the distributed mode, as described in the [Installation guide](http://docs.kaaproject.org/display/KAA/Installation+guide).

 ### Supported platforms